 A New Beginning

-Guess what… I started lifting and got strong, got confident, lost twenty pounds, (under my Weight Watchers goal), quit taking ALL prescription meds because I don’t need them anymore, started sleeping, got happy and got the hell out of hell.
+Guess what… I started lifting and got strong, got confident, lost twenty pounds, quit taking ALL prescription meds because I didn’t need them anymore, started sleeping, got happy and got the hell out of hell.

 Life is good.